 The European term for rayon.

-Wool is a natural fiber that comes from the fleece of a sheep, goat, llama or alpaca.
+Wool is a natural fiber that comes from the fleece of a sheep, goat, llama, or alpaca.
+It can be knitted or woven.

-X-Static silver fiber has a layer of pure silver permanently bonded to the surface of a textile fiber.
-It can be used in knits, wovens and non-wovens as either a filament or spun yarn.
+X-Static or Ionic+ silver fiber has a layer of pure silver permanently bonded to the surface of a textile fiber.
+It can be used in knits, wovens, and non-wovens as either a filament or spun yarn.
 The addition of silver creates an anti-odor, anti-bacterial fiber.